syncfusion-content/angular-docs/angular/Barcode/api-reference.md

 ---
 layout: post
-title: Properties, options, methods and events of Essential JS ejBarcode widget
+title: Properties, options, methods and events of Syncfusion ejBarcode widget
-documentation: How to use Properties of Essential JS ejBarcode widget
+description: How to use Properties of Essential JS ejBarcode widget
 platform: Angular
 control: Barcode
 documentation: ug